 We have a very comprehensive Math and Science curriculum as you’ll see below.
 First, here are a few general comments that somewhat differentiate our school:

-Bible: Over a seven year period (6th -12th grades), we will study daily and in depth: Genesis, a Gospel, Psalms and Proverbs, Old Testament History (from Exodus through II Kings), every Pauline Letter, Old Testament Prophets, and all non-Pauline letters.
+Bible: K-12th grades study daily such that through the course of their enrollment, they likely will have in depth experience with: the Pentateuch, the Gospels, Psalms and Proverbs, Old Testament History (from Exodus through II Kings), Acts, Pauline Letters, Old Testament Prophets, and non-Pauline letters.

-Spelling: Every student, every year, will be given spelling lists of 20-30 words to master each week, based on their assessed level.
+Spelling: Every K-8th grade student, every year, will be given spelling lists of 20-30 words to master each week, based on their assessed level.
 Testing will also be done weekly.
+High Schooler spelling mastery comes through reading, writing, grammar and novel writing.

 Grammar: Every student, every year, will be placed in an appropriate Grammar curriculum to ensure mastery of all parts of speech, sentence structure, diagramming, and punctuation.